FlameHorizon/Lapis/doc/CollectionExt/Min.md

 A sequence of values to determine the minimum value of

 **Selector** `ICallable` <br>
-Optional.A transform function to apply to each element.
+Optional.
+A transform function to apply to each element.

 ### Returns